manishk1332/algolab/docs/dev_talk.md

 - Lose track of the core objective
 - Generate generic, wrong solutions

-This happens *silently*—the AI will confidently output plausible-but-incorrect code.
+This happens *silently*, the AI will confidently output plausible-but-incorrect code.

 #### Why It Matters